robertdstein/i3alerts/README.md

 You can specify a selection to choose a given iteration of the realtime pipeline.
 Currently available selections are:

 * **"alerts_v2"**: Selection in operation from June 2019 onwards ([Blaufuss et. al 2019](https://arxiv.org/abs/1908.04884)).
-* **"alerts_v1"**: Original selection in place from 2016 to June 2019, consisting of two public selections EHE+HESE.
-This selection was in place for the detected coincidence of IC17092A and the flaring blazar TXS 0506+056, and was used in the corresponding archival alert analysis.
+* **"alerts_v1"**: Original selection in place from September 2016 to June 2019, consisting of two selections EHE+HESE ([IceCube collab.
+2016](https://arxiv.org/abs/1612.06028)).
+This selection was in place for the detected coincidence of IC17092A and the flaring blazar TXS 0506+056, and was used in the corresponding archival alert analysis. ([IceCube collab.
+2018](https://arxiv.org/abs/1807.08816))